30 Best Fonts for Cricut Projects (2026)

 Looking for the best fonts for your Cricut projects?
 Whether you're cutting vinyl decals, making iron-on t-shirt designs, creating wedding invitations, or crafting personalized mugs, the right font makes all the difference.
 We've hand-picked the top typefaces that cut cleanly, weed easily, and look stunning on every Cricut project.
 From bold display fonts for bumper stickers to flowing scripts perfect for monograms and home decor — this curated collection has something for every crafter.

-30 fonts · Updated May 14, 2026
+30 fonts · Updated July 8, 2026

 #1 · script handwritten